Pinais

 Pinais is a Filipino style of cooking from the Southern Tagalog region consisting of fish, small shrimp, or other seafood and shredded coconut wrapped in banana and steamed or boiled in plain water or coconut water with sun-dried sour kamias fruits.
 It is also simply called sinaing (literally "cooked by boiling or steaming").
 There are several types of pinais based on the main ingredients and their preparation can vary significantly.
 They are eaten with white rice.

 Pinais is similar to pinangat except the latter is wrapped in taro leaves.
 The name also refers to the unrelated cassava suman in Pangasinan.

+Binabak is a similar dish in the northern areas of the Province of Antique especially in the Municipality of Pandan.
+It uses a river shrimp called urang (Macrobrachium rosenbergii) especially the larger variety called patuyaw in the Karay-a language.
+The shrimp is peeled and pounded, and batwan leaves (Garcinia binucao), ginger, onion, garlic, and grated bangi-un—a type of coconut which is between buko (young coconut) and niyog (mature coconut) are added.
+Siling labuyo (Karay-a: kutitot) may also be added.
+All of this is wrapped in a banana leaf or tagikhik (Phrynium minutiflorum) in a similar fashion to suman, and then simmered in boiling water with salt.